 Calculations should be written neatly and final answers should include units.
 For each type of calculation, you must demonstrate one example using your data.
 If graphing is required, both computer generated and hand-drawn representations are acceptable as long as axes are appropriately labeled and scaled.
+These must be completed before leaving lab that day to receive full credit.

 Conclusion.
 This section is the most important and often the most difficult because it requires deep consideration of the experiment as a whole.
-The conclusion should be completed before leaving lab and should contain at least these three sections.
+The conclusion will be turned in the following lab period and should contain at least these three sections.